carinacunha/recipes-app/README.md

 3. Install the dependencies: ```npm install```
 4. Start the app: ```npm start```

-**:point_right: This project was developed during the Full Stack Web Development course at Trybe.**
+**✨ This project was developed during the Full Stack Web Development course at Trybe.**